David Boyce Piano Services

 Among the most frequently seen broken parts on older upright pianos are bridle straps (also called bridle tapes).
 These little fabric tapes with leather ends connect together the two main parts of the action for each note; the hammer and the wippen.
 They help the hammer to rebound from the string.
 Sometimes the leather (or synthetic) ends are perished, and sometimes the fabric tape.
 English-made pianos have a slightly different way of securing the tape ends from what is shown here.

 Over time, playing causes the piano strings to make deep grooves the hammer felt.
-Restoring the playing surface as described here is one of the most worthwhile tasks for an older piano and can make a huge difference to the tone quality for relatively little expense.
+Restoring the playing surface as described here is one of the most worthwhile tasks for an older piano and can make a huge difference to the tone quality.

 With time and playing, felt parts get compressed, and the geometry of the piano's action changes.
 Action regulation restores responsiveness and reliability (alliteration alert!) to the action of the piano:

-The cure for severe damage or discolouration of the key coverings is replacement with new key covering material:
+The cure for severe damage or discolouration of the key coverings is replacement with new key covering material.
+The PDF below illustrates some of what is involved.

 A problem often found in older pianos is loose tuning pins.
 The wooden 'wrest plank' (pinblock, in USA terminology) that holds the tuning pins dries out with age, the tuning pin holes enlarge, and the pins become too loose.